-(a) Bankruptcy is an elective course for three semester hours of graded credit.

-(b) Prerequisites for taking the course are Contracts I and II.
-Unless waived by the Associate Dean for Academic Affairs, another prerequisite for taking the course is Secured Transactions.

-(c) The course shall have a final examination.

-(d) In publications, the description of the course shall be approximately as follows:
+- (a) Bankruptcy is an elective course for three semester hours of graded credit. - (b) The prerequisites for taking the course is Contracts.
+Unless waived by the Associate Dean for Academic Affairs, another prerequisite for taking the course is Secured Transactions. - (c) The course shall have a final examination. - (d) In publications, the description of the course shall be approximately as follows:

-This is a study of courts of bankruptcy; acts of bankruptcy; voluntary and involuntary bankruptcy; bankruptcy process, pleading, schedules, and adjudication; debts, dischargeable and not dischargeable in bankruptcy; appointment of receivers and trustees; granting and revocation of discharges in bankruptcy; administration of the bankrupt's estate; and pertinent provisions of the Uniform Commercial Code.
+This is a study of: courts of bankruptcy; acts of bankruptcy; voluntary and involuntary bankruptcy; bankruptcy process, pleading, schedules, and adjudication; debts, dischargeable and not dischargeable in bankruptcy; appointment of receivers and trustees; granting and revocation of discharges in bankruptcy; administration of the bankrupt's estate; and pertinent provisions of the Uniform Commercial Code.